ClojureBridge/curriculum/outline/data_structures.md

 ### EXERCISE: Make a vector
 {: .slide_title .slide}

-* Make a vector of the high temperatues for the next 7 days in the town where you live.
+* Make a vector of the high temperatures for the next 7 days in the town where you live.
 * Then use the `nth` function to get the high temperature for next Tuesday.